dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/dwillis/systems-for-reporting">Homepage</a> /
 <a href="https://github.com/dwillis/systems-for-reporting/blob/master/syllabus.md">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course will teach students how to use data and technology to craft a systematic approach to beat reporting, or to build what you could call a reporter’s exoskeleton.
-Such a system would make it easier for a journalist to place news in context or spot interesting and potentially newsworthy event...</em></p>
+        This course will teach students how to use data and technology to craft a systematic approach to beat reporting, or to build what you could call a reporter’s exoskeleton.
+Such a system would make it easier for a journalist to place news in context or spot interesting and potentially newsworthy event
+        </small></p>

         <p>Instructors: Derek Willis</p>
     </td>
     <td>
-        University of Maryland
+        <small>University of Maryland</small>
     </td>
   </tr>